docyes/animationinterval/README.md

 ## constructor / initialize
 ### new AnimationInterval(fn, delay, [options])
-Calls a function `fn` after a specified delay.
+Calls a function `fn` after a specified `delay`.
 Creates an internal timer using requestAnimationFrame or setInterval.

 If {setInterval: true} is passed as an option will use setInterval over requestAnimationFrame.